Newbeeer/newbeeer.github.io/index.md

 - *(iv) Discrete diffusion:* DDPD [19], EDLM [20]
 - *(v) Diffusion Distillation:* TCM [22], f-distill [23]

-Previously, I worked on bridging machine learning and information theory [4, 3, 2, 1].
+I have also some works on bridging machine learning and information theory [4, 3, 2, 1], such as V-information.